 Reforming Justice by Livingston Armytage

 The rule-of-law industry appears not to know how to get to where it might want to go, nor where it is going, and so cannot tell whether it has arrived.

 “Despite massive ongoing investment in both judicial reform and evaluative endeavours, we remain unable to demonstrate success.”

 "Deep down we do not know what we are doing," admits a practitioner.

 Click here: Reforming Justice - a review

-What if we, in this acquisitive age, were to revive the ethic of Aristides "The Just" (530 - 468 B.C.)?
+What if we, in this acquisitive and ignoble age, were to revive the ethic of Aristides "The Just" (530 - 468 B.C.)?
 A quiet, steady man who loved justice and truth, he was not interested in increasing his own wealth or prestige and despised mercenary motives in public men.

 Despite all the trophies he won, he was most proud of the fact that he did not make any profit out of public service.
 Compare that with the feathering of nests, revolving doors, etc. of today.
 Read more: Oath for Justice